RefresherTowel/docs/statement/visual_debugger_guide.md

 Just a few tips about the debugger window:

-- You can drag it by clicking and dragging the "DEBUG VISUALISER" header area.
+- You can drag it by clicking and dragging the window header.
 - You can resize the window by clicking and dragging the bottom right corner of the window.

 ### 2.2 Picking a machine